aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xls-to-ods/_index.md

 ---
 title: C# XLS to ODS - XLS to ODS Converter
 description: Aspose Excel.
-Convert XLS to ODS quickly and easily with Aspose.Cells.
-C# XLS to ODS.
-C# Save XLS to ODS.
-Save XLS as ODS using C#.
+This comprehensive solution provides C# developers with a fully integrated approach to convert XLS to ODS format, enabling seamless saving of XLS data into ODS format using the Aspose.Cells library, all through efficient and customizable C# code.
-keywords: [Aspose Excel., C# Aspose.Cells., Convert XLS to ODS in C#., Save XLS to ODS using C#., C# XLS to ODS saveformat., XLS to ODS Converter., C# Save XLS as ODS]
+keywords: [Aspose Excel., C# Aspose.Cells., Smart XLS files to ODS Converter for C#., Convert XLS to ODS in C#., XLS files to ODS Conversion in C#., Leverage intelligent data processing to automatically parse and save XLS into ODS format with high fidelity and code efficiency]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}